abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 there who didn't seem to be pulling his weight, which affected this resident's mood.
 Later on that day, he got word that this guest was struggling to digest the news that his brother had been shot and killed.
-Juxtaposing reality and perception—the guest's shock and the resident's irritation, for instance—can put things into perspective and reveal how petty we can be.
+Juxtaposing reality and perception---the guest's shock and the resident's irritation, for instance---can put things into perspective and reveal how petty we can be.

 It's human to get irritated when things aren't going as smoothly as we'd like or when we're feeling misunderstood.
 But we need to recognize that